pcolby/boost-win/README.md

 ## Process Overview

-The overall build process is simple:
+The [build.cmd](build.cmd) script implements the following process:

 1. Download and install the necessary tools.
 2. Download the sources.